A Novel of Historical Suspense

-I wiped the beads of sweat off my forehead and tried to breathe normally again.
-“I don’t think so,” I replied.
-“It all happened so fast.
-I was asking Dad about his birth and then . . .”
+“I don’t think so.
+It all happened so fast.”
+I wiped away beads of sweat from my forehead and tried to breathe normally again.
+“I was asking Dad about his birth and then . . .”

 Nurse Porter’s back stiffened.
 “Have you discovered something unusual about Paul’s early background, something he may not want you to know?”